Spinal Cord Injury

 A spinal cord injury (SCI) is an insult to the spinal cord, either by trauma or disease, which results in the disruption of signal transmission between the brain and the rest of the body.
 SCIs most often arise secondary to a traumatic event, such as a motor vehicle accident.
 Non-traumatic causes of SCI can be divided into intrinsic cord pathology and extrinsic factors.
 Intrinsic causes include spinal cord tumors, infection, neurodegenerative disease, and spinal cord vascular disease.
 Extrinsic causes are more common and include intervertebral disc disease and herniation, epidural hematoma, abscess, and malignancy.

 Injuries to the spinal cord are classified as complete or incomplete, with complete injuries resulting in total loss of function below the level of the lesion.
-Conversely, various degrees of motor/sensory function are preserved in incomplete injuries.
-Symptoms can range from pain at the site of injury to complete paralysis.
+Various degrees of motor/sensory function are preserved in incomplete injuries, and symptoms can range from pain at the site of injury to complete paralysis.

 Focused Ultrasound Research